Skip to content

 Every headless environment is associated with a WordPress environment.
 Choose either:

-• I already have a WordPress environment: Use a WordPress site from your WP Engine account.
+• I already have my WordPress environment: Use a WordPress site from your WP Engine account.
 Select the search bar and search for the name of your WordPress site.

-• I want to create a new WordPress install: WP Engine makes a new WordPress site and links it to your application.
+• I want to create a new WordPress environment: WP Engine makes a new WordPress site and links it to your application.
 In the box, enter a name for your new WordPress site.

 Link to WordPress